the-link2012/spawner_tweaker/README.md

 `/scoreboard players set $data_population spawner_tweaker 1`<br>
 1 or 0, default 1.
 Wheather or not to populate spawner data when priming/bulk editing; no mob will appear in the spawner until a player gets in range, useful if you use weights or want this effect.<br>

+### Spawner and Chest Randomizer
+**ALWAYS MAKE BACKUPS WHEN USING RANDOMIZERS**<br>
+Spawner Tweaker comes with randomizer capabilities.
+The spawner randomizer is completed.
+Randomized spawners have their potentials and SpawnData randomized, but not other aspects such as player range, delay, and count.
+The chest randomizer is still in development.<br>
+Before using the randomizer, make sure you first:<br>
+* Remove problematic spawners (such as anti-cheese or potion) with `/trigger delete_spawner_id set <id>`, see all map spawners with `/trigger give_all_spawners`
+* Remove problematic chests (such as dev chests) with `FEATURE INCOMPLETE`<br>
+You may now run the chest and spawner randomizer functions.<br>

+`/scoreboard players set $randomizer_seed spawner_tweaker x`<br>
+Sets the seed for the randomizer.
+If unassigned, a random seed will be chosen.<br>
+`/function spawner_tweaker:randomizer/randomize_equally`<br>
+Each spawner will chose a random id with equal probability.<br>
+`/function spawner_tweaker:randomizer/randomize_weighted`<br>
+Spawners in the map will be randomized, but keep their id distribution (so if your original map has 5 skeleton and 10 zombie spawners, the randomizer will have 5 sekeleton and 10 zombie spawners total).<br>
+`UNFINISHED`<br>
+Randomizes all loot containers in the map (a loot container is any chest, barrel, or shulker that has items or a loot table)<br>
+`UNFINISHED`<br>
+Range to remove chests from the chest id system.
+Use this to clear out chests inside of dev rooms or ones you always want to generate in the same spot.<br>

 ### Reuse and Contact
 Feel free to use, modify, and distribute.
 This datapack is by link2012.<br>
 Latest version at https://github.com/the-link2012/spawner_tweaker<br>